addyosmani/backbone-fundamentals/backbone-fundamentals.md

 * Views represent your user interface, often taking the form of HTML that will be sent down to the browser.
 They're used to present application data to anything making requests from your application.
 * Controllers offer the glue between models and views.
 Their responsibility is to process requests from the browser, ask your models for data and then supply this data to views so that they may be presented to the browser.

 Although there's a clear separation of concerns that is MVC-like in Rails, it is actually using a different pattern called [Model2](http://en.wikipedia.org/wiki/Model2).
-Justifications for this include that Rails does not notify views from the model and controllers just pass model data directly to the view.
+One reason for this is that Rails does not notify views from the model or controllers - it just passes model data directly to the view.

 That said, even for the server-side workflow of receiving a request from a URL, baking out an HTML page as a response and separating your business logic from your interface has many benefits.
 In the same way that keeping your UI cleanly separate from your database records is useful in server-side frameworks, it's equally as useful to keep your UI cleanly separated from your data models in JavaScript (as we will read more about shortly).